 Why are my photos displayed horizontal, when they should be vertical?Presumably, if someone's photo was taken with her standing, the blog owner does not want the photo showing her lying on her side.

-Some cameras store the "horizontal" / "vertical" information, such that the Blogger post editor "Upload image" wizard picks up on the orientation, and re orients the photo, depending upon it having been taken "horizontal" or "vertical".
+Some cameras store the "horizontal" / "vertical" information - then, the Blogger post editor "Upload image" wizard picks up on the orientation, and re orients the photo, depending upon it having been taken "horizontal" or "vertical".
 If the photo was intentionally rotated, the blog owner does not want the photo rotated again.

 There are several possible resolutions for this problem.